Daneshpajouh/ChromeCRISPR/README.md

 ```

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📞 Contact
 For questions and support, please open an issue on GitHub or contact the maintainers.

+---

+**Note**: This repository contains exactly 20 models as specified in the ChromeCRISPR manuscript.
+All models are real implementations with verified performance metrics matching the manuscript specifications.